 But, unsurprisingly, it can be tough to find a Lego set that suits you.
 Some of us want something professional-looking, to complete at night after a difficult day of work.
 Others of us are still kids at heart, or might be looking for something that we can complete with our kids under our supervision.
 Whatever you’re looking for in a Lego set, we think we’ve found some of the best ones on the market right now—though make no mistake, you’ll be paying for these extravagant kits.
-Let’s take a look at fifteen of the best Lego sets for adults.
+Let’s take a look at some of the best Lego sets for adults.